CuDi: Curve Distillation for Efficient and Controllable Exposure Adjustment: Experiments

 We then compare different methods on a challenging underexposed image that has saturated regions (e.g., the light sources) in Figure \ref{fig:underexposed_unpair}.
-As shown, SCI \cite{SCI2022}'s easy and medium models either under-enhance or over-enhance the input.
 RUAS \cite{RUAS2021} introduces over-exposure and color deviation.
-Zhao et al. \cite{INN}, Afifi et al. \cite{Mahoud2021}, and Exposure \cite{Exposure} suffer from underexposure in some regions.
+HDRNet \cite{gharbi2017deep}, Adaptive LUT \cite{zeng2020learning}, Zhao et al. \cite{INN}, Afifi et al. \cite{Mahoud2021}, and Exposure \cite{Exposure} suffer from underexposure in some regions.
 EnlightenGAN \cite{Jiang2019} cannot cope with the saturation regions well.
 Retinex-Net \cite{Chen2018} introduces artifacts.
 In contrast, our method effectively handles the underexposed and overexposed regions well and does not introduce artifacts.
 Although we inherit the zero-reference learning and curve-based framework of Zero-DCE, our method differs from the original Zero-DCE because of the large teacher network and new self-supervised spatial exposure control loss.
 Thus, our method achieves a better result than Zero-DCE.
 Furthermore, we present the comparison results on another challenging underexposed image in Figure \ref{fig:underexposed_unpair2}.
-As presented, the compared methods tend to produce color deviations and color over-saturation such as RUAS \cite{RUAS2021}, EnlightenGAN \cite{Jiang2019}, DRBN \cite{Yang2020CVPR}, Retinex-Net \cite{Chen2018}, and ExCNet \cite{ExCNet} or cannot enhance the local underexposed regions well, such as SCI-easy \cite{SCI2022}, Zhao et al. \cite{INN}, Afifi et al. \cite{Mahoud2021}, and Exposure \cite{Exposure}.
+As presented, the compared methods tend to produce color deviations and color over-saturation such as RUAS \cite{RUAS2021}, EnlightenGAN \cite{Jiang2019}, DRBN \cite{Yang2020CVPR}, Retinex-Net \cite{Chen2018}, and ExCNet \cite{ExCNet} or cannot enhance the local underexposed regions well, such as HDRNet \cite{gharbi2017deep}, Adaptive LUT \cite{zeng2020learning}, Zhao et al. \cite{INN}, Afifi et al. \cite{Mahoud2021}, and Exposure \cite{Exposure}.
 Besides, some methods produce artifacts in their results, such as DRBN \cite{Yang2020CVPR} and Retinex-Net \cite{Chen2018}.
-Some methods produce over-enhancement such as SCI-medium \cite{SCI2022}, URetinex-Net \cite{URetinexNet}, and RUAS \cite{RUAS2021}.
+Some methods produce over-enhancement such as URetinex-Net \cite{URetinexNet}, and RUAS \cite{RUAS2021}.
 In contrast, our method achieves the most visually pleasing result with effective underexposure enhancement and does not introduce artifacts and artificial colors.
-Another group of comparisons is shown in Figure \ref{fig:underexposed_pair}.
-As shown in Figure \ref{fig:underexposed_pair}, EnlightenGAN \cite{Jiang2019} and ExCNet \cite{ExCNet} produce artifacts along the boundaries of the garbage container.
-URetinex-Net \cite{URetinexNet}, DRBN \cite{Yang2020CVPR}, Retinex-Net \cite{Chen2018}, and EnlightenGAN \cite{Jiang2019} produce washed-out results in the black regions while other methods such as SCI-medium \cite{SCI2022}, RUAS \cite{RUAS2021}, DRBN \cite{Yang2020CVPR}, Retinex-Net \cite{Chen2018}, EnlightenGAN \cite{Jiang2019}, Afifi et al. \cite{Mahoud2021}, ExCNet \cite{ExCNet}, and Exposure \cite{Exposure} produce color over-saturation.
-In contrast, our method achieves a satisfactory result.

 \textbf{Quantitative Comparisons.} For the testing datasets with reference images, we employ full-reference image quality assessment metrics PSNR, SSIM~\cite{SSIM}, and LPIPS \cite{LPIPS} to quantify the performance of different methods.
 Otherwise, we employ the non-reference perceptual index (PI) \cite{PI}, naturalness image quality evaluator (NIQE) \cite{NIQE}, and multi-scale image quality Transformer (MUSIQ) (trained on the PaQ2PiQ dataset \cite{PaQ2PiQ}) to evaluate the quality of different results.
 The quantitative results are presented in Table \ref{table:quantitative}.